Azure/azure-iot-device-ecosystem/get_started/stm32cube-stm32nucleo-c.md

 **About this document**

-This document describes how to connect STM32 Nucleo based sensor node to the Microsoft Azure IoT Hub, by leveraging on Azure IoT Device SDK.
+This document describes how to connect STM32 [NUCLEO-F401RE][lnk-nucleo-f4] board together with [WiFi expansion board][lnk-nucleo-wifi] to the Microsoft Azure IoT Hub, by leveraging on Azure IoT Device SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
--   Registering STM32 Nucleo to Azure IoT Hub
+-   Registering STM32 [NUCLEO-F401RE][lnk-nucleo-f4] to Azure IoT Hub
 -   Build and deploy Azure IoT SDK on STM32 Nucleo